Fort Worth Seatbelt Injury Lawyer

 If a seat belt injury or defective seat belt has caused the death of a loved one, surviving family members may be eligible to receive compensation through a wrongful death claim.

-Contact a Fort Worth Seatbelt Injury Lawyer Today
+Contact a Fort Worth, TX Auto Accident Lawyer

 Even when a seat belt works as it should, the injuries it causes can be extensive and may be on top of additional injuries suffered in an accident.
 Defective seat belts are particularly dangerous because they may provide no protection at all in a collision.